 Having WFC2 as the set pathway for Residency alumni made that choice a little easier for the midfielder, but it was still a difficult one for the Richmond native to make.

 “When I was in the Residency, it was definitely a really tough decision,” Metcalfe told AFTN.
 “Going to college, getting an education for four years, probably all paid for, or going the pro route.
-Ever since I was younger all I can remember at school when they said what do you want to be when you’re older, I put professional soccer play, so that was exactly the route I wanted to go.”
+Ever since I was younger all I can remember at school when they said what do you want to be when you’re older, I put professional soccer player, so that was exactly the route I wanted to go.”

 But the best laid plans and all that.

 No sooner had WFC2 finished their third USL season than we revealed that the ‘Caps would close down the team to affiliate with new expansion side Fresno.

 That left players in three camps.
 Some would be offered new USL Whitecaps deals to go and play in California.
 Some would decide to go down the college, route, although their NCAA eligibility would now be burned.
 And some would become free agents.

 UBC head coach Mike Mosher found out about Metcalfe’s availability and reached out to him.
 Initially it was with a view to next season, but once Mosher found out that Metcalfe has been taking UBC courses since last year, it became even better and the 18-year-old would be eligible for the end of the Thunderbirds season and the playoffs.

 Metcalfe was announced as UBC Thunderbird on October 18th.
 Two days later he made his college debut, in the 2-1 loss at Trinity Western.
 The following day he grabbed his first collegiate assist in the 3-1 win at Fraser Valley.
 He now has two playoff games under his belt as well, last week’s quarter-final win over Mount Royal and yesterday’s semi-final victory over Thompson Rivers.